SpartnerNL/laravel-excel-docs/4.x/getting-started/upgrade.md

 * Column exports
 * Column imports

+__Deprecations__

+* Queued exports are deprecated and will be removed in 5.x.
+Please check the performance documentation for the new and improved way.

 ## Upgrading to 3.1 from 3.0

 Version 3.1 is backwards compatible with 3.0.
 Only features were added in this release.